DavidJFelix/djf.io/src/content/docs/blog/2025-02-04-on-running.md

 I frequently don't want to run and try to make excuses not to run.
 I often have an aversion to getting up early and feel exhausted from the day prior.
-There's no way to slice it or make it more paletable, I just need to do it.
+There's no way to slice it or make it more palatable, I just need to do it.
 Sometimes you just have to eat the shit.

 Some call this "grit" or "discipline" but I think it's more than that.
 It's not about sticking to the schedule or doing something I like regularly.
 It's about doing it even when I don't like it.
 While I often find running difficult and painful and to be the antithesis of what I desire, I know that doing it is the only path to my goals.
-Like the exposure therapy I mentione before, I find that my occasional disdain for the activity itself has been a huge benefit to my own growth and willingness to stick with something.
+Like the exposure therapy I mentioned before, I find that my occasional disdain for the activity itself has been a huge benefit to my own growth and willingness to stick with something.

 ## "Foot"notes: